5 Common Myths About Sex Toys

 2. Sex toys are just for people with vaginas.

 The heterosexual psyche appears to believe that sex toys undermine masculinity.
 But for heterosexual couples, it’s actually in the man’s interest to incorporate vibrators and the like into their couple sex life: a 2017 study found that just 18% of women orgasmed from vaginal penetration alone, while 37% of women needed additional clitoral stimulation to climax.
 Also, it’s fun!
 Time to put aside that male ego.
+There are also great toys out there for people with penises, like cock rings and masturbation devices.

 3. Sex toys can be addictive